djangoflow/djangoflow-examples/simple_auth/frontend-flutter/packages/auth/README.md

 Run `flutter pub get` and after that `flutter pub run` to run the project.

+The example app should now be running on your local machine.
+You can explore the authentication flows for different social providers and test the functionality.

 ## Organising

 The way this project is organised inside the `packages/chat/lib` folder is as follows: